 Today, Prairie style homes are being constructed, renovated and restored --- from California to Florida, and every state in between.
 A classic may stay in the background at times, but it will never fade.

 So, have you strolled around your neighborhoods lately?
 Try it and see if you can “unearth” Prairie Style originals.
 You may be fortunate and spot a vintage Frank Lloyd Wright or “Chicago Group” creation.

 Perfect as a starter home!
-A small covered porch opens into the study and great room of this three-bedroom, two-bath home.
-There is a sitting room and a rear porch.
+A small covered porch opens into the study and great room of this 3-bedroom, 2-bath home.
+There is a sitting room and a rear porch (Plan #148-1027).

-The three-floor, four-bedroom home (left) is built on an uphill lot with a front view.
-The family room opens to the kitchen, dining and living areas.
-Uphill again for this four-bedroom Prairie style home with a foyer leading to the living, dining and kitchen spaces, a den and deck.
+Top: This 3-floor, 4-bedroom home is built on an uphill lot with a front view.
+The family room opens to the kitchen, dining, and living areas (Plan #149-1043).
+Bottom: Uphill again for this 4-bedroom Prairie style home with a foyer leading to the living, dining, and kitchen spaces, plus a den and a deck (Plan #149-1653).

-The manicured front yard and covered porch add to the charm of this one-level four-bedroom home.
-Walk into the foyer and step into the open floor plan of the Great Room, dining and kitchen spaces.
+The manicured front yard and covered porch add to the charm of this 1-level, 4-bedroom home.
+Walk into the foyer and step into the open floor plan of the Great Room, dining, and kitchen spaces (Plan #149-1017).

 A front garden is always attractive … complete the look with simple, clean, classic lines on the exterior and lots of open space inside.
-There are four bedrooms, three baths, a lanai, breakfast nook, and a study.
+There are (Plan #159-1095).

-Since a Prairie style house design is not just about the exterior, what do you like most about its design elements – either from the curb or when inside the home?
+A Prairie style house design is not just about the exterior, so what do you like most about its design elements – either from the curb or when inside the home?